VirtualPlanetaryLaboratory/vplanet/examples/AbioticO2/README.rst

-Accumulation of Oxygen due to Water Photolysis and Hydrogen Escape.
+Accumulation of Atmospheric Oxygen due to Water Photolysis and Hydrogen Escape.
 ==============

 Overview